bhuftier/weighted-string/README.md

 ## This library

 This is why this repository has been created.
-I needed to used some weighted sequence in my internship and I didn't find any library to handle this object.
+I needed to use some weighted sequence in my internship and I didn't find any library to handle these objects.
 I chose to create my own library so that other people wouldn't need to code it from scratch.

 ## Compilation